Devesh176/py_agent/README.md

 ## Key Patterns and Conventions
 1. **Path Safety**:
-   - All file operations are constrained to the working directory
+   - All file operations are constrained to the working directory (here set as `/calculator`)
    - Path validation using `os.path.abspath()` and `.startswith()` checks
    - Example: See `get_file_content.py` implementation